gitdeme/registration/README.md

-# lalsoft-hrms
+# registratiion
-# lalsoft-hrms
+# registratiion
-📌 Project Name: Lalsoft HRMS
+📌 Project Name: student-registration

 🚀 Project Overview

-Lalsoft HRMS is a Human Resource Management System designed to streamline employee management, payroll, attendance, and more.
+Student registration  designed to streamline students profile management, and more.
 This application is built using **NestJS** for the backend and integrated with a **PostgreSQL** database.

 ---